cyrus-and/gdb-dashboard/README.md

 Modular visual interface for GDB in Python.

-This comes as a standalone single-file `.gdbinit` which, among the other things, enables a configurable dashboard showing the most relevant information during the program execution.
+This comes as a standalone single-file [`.gdbinit`][raw] which, among the other things, enables a configurable dashboard showing the most relevant information during the program execution.
 Its main goal is to reduce the number of GDB commands issued to inspect the current program status allowing the programmer to focus on the control flow instead.

 Screenshot
 ----------